Notes on John 10

-© David H. Linden, Action
+David H. Linden, University

 John

-10:1-21 is a continuation of John 9: a) referring to the healing
+10:1-21 is a continuation of John 9: a)

-of the blind man (10:21). b) When
+referring to the healing of the blind man (10:21). b) When

-it says in v.19 “At these words the Jews were again divided,” these must be
+it says in v.19 “At these words the Jews were again divided,”

-that 10 is a continuation of 9 and not a new beginning. d) However, what
+is a continuation of 9 and not a new beginning. d) However, what ties these chapters together is the theme of the

-for their flock.
-The shepherd rulers in 9:34 were brutal in their treatment of
+care or abuse shepherds have for their flock.
+The shepherd rulers in 9:34 were

-one of their sheep.
-The Good Shepherd shows in John 10 what a true shepherd is
+brutal in their treatment of one of their sheep.
+The Good Shepherd shows in

-like.
-I think the Apostle John chose to make a sharp contrast by reporting the
+John 10 what a true shepherd is like.
+I think the Apostle John chose to make a

-persecution of the believer in chapter 9 as typical of the stealing, killing,
+sharp contrast by reporting the persecution of the believer in chapter 9 as

-and destroying done by false shepherds in 10:10.
-We will understand John 10 better if we
+10:10.
+We will understand John 10 better

-ignore the chapter division and read 10:1 as a continuation.
+if we ignore the chapter division and read 10:1 as a continuation.

 The

 laying down His life for the sheep.
+Of the things the Good Shepherd will do for

 Just